cwcowell/instakarma/plan.md

 - Add Rosie, Melissa, Jean as test users to sandbox
 - Run everything through Claude for suggestions
 - Delete unused Exceptions
+- Should any methods be static?
+Is there any advantage to that?
+- Run IntelliJ's code checker and fix any problems

 ## Object-oriented rewrite